Hali Welly: Career

-Hali Welly's film credits include short films and a feature-length film.
+While serving in government, he developed and pursued interests in filmmaking and photography.
+His film credits include short films and a feature-length film.
 He was also creative director of Sadak Ka Superstars (a reality show) in 2020.

-Hali Welly also served as president of the Film Federation of Arunachal and hosted the 7th Arunachal Film Festival during his tenure.
+Welly served as president of the Film Federation of Arunachal and hosted the 7th Arunachal Film Festival during his tenure.
+He was also the founding president of The Arunachal Photography Club (APC).